50 PNS candidates will fight civic election

 Warudkar said that Baba Ramdev would address the shortlisted candidates during his brief visit between December 10 and 12.
 "He has taken an initiative indirectly by forming PNS and promoting clean candidates to change the present political system," he added.
 Pune is the first city where PNS candidates would be contesting.

-First candidate Sachin Dnyeshwar Nagine (29) a resident of Upper Indira Nagar, Dhankawadi has already approached the PNS executive members and expressed desire to contest the election from Ward No 72.
+Sachin Dnyeshwar Nagine (29) a resident of Upper Indira Nagar, Dhankawadi has already approached the PNS executive members and expressed desire to contest the election from Ward No 72.
 Nagine is BA in Economics and has also completed his MBA.
 "I want to become an efficient and honest mediator between citizens and government, as I feel lot of government schemes do not reach out to the people," he said.